Las Vegas Beltway: History

 AASHTO approved the I-215 designation for approximately 18.9 mi of (then unbuilt) highway, from Tropicana Avenue to US 95 on April 17, 1993.
 As eventually built, this specific portion of the beltway is 19.59 mi in length.

 The southwest corner of CC 215 under construction, as seen from the air in early 2006.
 The two frontage roads initially carried mainline traffic until the freeway was completed later that year.

 Much of the beltway was built completely with local funds and expressway to freeway upgrades have continued to be built without state or federal money (except for the US 95 interchange upgrade).
 A tax measure voted on by the County residents increased funding for the beltway.
 As a result, it was expected to be fully upgraded to a freeway by 2013, rather than the previous goal of 2025.
-However, at present, it appears that this target date has slipped back at least a few years.
 The full freeway conversion was completed in 2023.